BradHutchings/Mmojo-Server-v2/docs/104-Install-Dependencies.md

 **Where:** Perform this step in both your x86_64 and your aarch64 (arm64) build environments.

 ---
-### OPTIONAL: Update from Mmojo Server Repo
-(Instructions here to update your locally cloned repo.
-Run a script in the repo.)

----
 ### Install Package Updates
 First, let's install any package updates.
 ```